AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

 Assignments
 ~~~~~~~~~~~

-Assignments are forbidden when using objects of limited type.
+Assignments are forbidden when using objects of limited types.
 For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Limited_Types.Assignment
     :class: ada-expect-compile-error